 Are you looking to transition to a tech career?.
 Maybe you wonder after transitioning, about how to get a job in tech?.
 Perhaps, you’re an undergrad researching career prospects.
 Or you have certain limitations withholding you from starting your tech journey.

 This post is specifically curated to help guide you on your tech journey.
-We’ve outlined the necessary requirements for securing tech jobs.
+We’ve outlined how to get tech jobs.
 How to crush limitations and challenges.
 As well as some common mistakes people make in their tech careers that can be easily avoided.

 Everywhere you turn these days tech is the buzzword.
 Listen, if you’re not a tech enthusiast, you’re definitely a buzzkill.
 If you’re in doubt, log in to LinkedIn and get run over with tons of congratulatory posts on successful tech careers.
 They’re enough to make you slam the lid of your computer down in aggravation.
 Yet, tech is the new oil regardless of your emotions or career trajectory.